Last Updated on 8 mins

 Going paperless implies that enterprises or governments will begin to reduce, if not totally eliminate, the use of paper documents in their business operations and will instead rely entirely on digital documents.

-Because not all businesses can go entirely paperless for a variety of reasons, as we shall see in this article, these businesses that must still rely on paper are referred to as “paper lite” offices or less paper office.
+Because not all businesses can go entirely paperless for a variety of reasons, as we shall see in this article, these businesses that must still rely on paper are referred to as “paper lite” offices or fewer paper offices.

 Brief Paperless Office History